History of the University of Southern California: World War II and late 20th century

-The university would join the Association of American Universities in 1969.

 Rise of the Internet

 USC helped develop a variety of technologies that assisted in the development of the internet.
 The USC Information Sciences Institute was founded in 1972, and contributed to the growth and development of the internet.
 The Information Sciences Institute became one of the earliest nodes on ARPANET, the predecessor to the Internet, and in 1977 figured prominently in a demonstration of its international viability.
 While part of the ISI, researcher Paul Mockapetris developed the now-familiar Domain Name System characterized by .com, .org, .net, .gov, and .edu on which the Net still operates.
 (The names .com, .org et al. were invented at SRI International, an ongoing collaborator.)